ayoayco/mjuaje.blog/about.md

 - *Desiring God* by John Piper

 If you want to check my reading history, you can go to my [Goodreads account](https://www.goodreads.com/user/show/111405284-joel-uaje).

+Special thanks to Ayo Ayco for helping me launch this blog.